 Dental exam for children

 Regular dental exams are an important part of preventive health care.
 During a dental exam for children, the dentist or hygienist will clean your child's teeth and evaluate your child's risk of tooth decay.
-A dental exam for children may include application of various protective measures, such as sealants or fluoride treatments.
-A dental exam for children may also include dental X-rays or other diagnostic procedures.
+A dental exam for children might include application of various protective measures — such as sealants or fluoride treatments — to reduce the risk of decay.
+A dental exam for children might also include dental X-rays or other diagnostic procedures.

 During a dental exam for children, the dentist or hygienist will likely discuss your child's diet and oral hygiene habits and demonstrate proper brushing and flossing techniques.
-Other topics for discussion during a dental exam for children may include preventing oral injuries or, for adolescents, the health risks associated with tobacco, substance abuse or oral piercings.
+Other topics for discussion during a dental exam for children might include preventing oral injuries or, for adolescents, the health risks associated with tobacco, substance abuse and oral piercings.

 Why it's done